syl20bnr/spacemacs/README.md

 `Spacemacs` tries to use [helm][helm] as much as possible.
-[helm][helm] is coupled to [popwin][popwin] so `helm` window always appears in a new temporary windows at the bottom.
+[helm][helm] is coupled to [popwin][popwin] so `helm` window always appears in a new temporary window at the bottom.

 The following `helm` modes are installed with `Spacemacs`: